A. The offense of the Ammonites.

 b.
 If the Syrians are too strong for me, then you shall help me: Joab had only one strategy in battle – attack.
 Many generals would consider surrender when surrounded on both sides by the enemy, but not Joab.
 He called the army to courage and faith and told them to press on.

 c.
 Be of good courage, and let us be strong for our people and for the cities of our God.
-And may the Lord do what is good in His sight: This is a great speech by Joab before the battle.
-He made at least three great points.
+And may the LORD do what is good in His sight: This was a great speech by Joab before the battle.
+He made at least three powerful points.

 i.
 Be of good courage, and let us be strong: Courage and strength are not matters of feeling and circumstance.
 They are matters of choice, especially when God makes His strength available to us.
 We can be strong in the Lord and in the power of His might (Ephesians 6:10).

 ii.
 Let us be strong for our people and for the cities of our God: Joab called them to remember all they had to lose.
 If they lost this battle they would lose both their people and their cities.
 This was a battle bigger than themselves, and the army of the mighty men had to remember that.